 Erin Young is a classical guitarist based in Los Angeles.
 She received both her Bachelor and Master of Music degrees in Classical Guitar Performance at the University of Southern California’s Thornton School of Music where she studied with Scott Tennant, Brian Head, and Jason Yoshida.
 Erin has a passion for playing early plucked instruments and has performed with the early music ensemble, Ciaramella, and plays frequently with the Los Angeles based Delirium Musicum ensemble.

 Erin is dedicated to her work as an educator.
-She worked in online music education as Head of Guitar at tonebase.co for over two years where she gained experience in production and curricular design, and has spearheaded the development of curriculum for the international guitar education nonprofit Kithara Project where she currently works as Operations and Program Director.
-In addition to teaching Suzuki Guitar, she serves as Co-Director of Elemental Guitar for nonprofit Elemental Music, as a Teaching Artist for Lead Guitar within the Los Angeles Unified School District, and as a Counselor for the annual Guitar Foundation of America Teen Academy The Bridge.
+In addition to teaching Suzuki Guitar at the Colburn Community School of Performing Arts, she serves as Director of Elemental Guitar for nonprofit Elemental Music, as a Teaching Artist for the nonprofit Lead Guitar within the Los Angeles Unified School District, and as a Counselor for the annual Guitar Foundation of America Teen Academy The Bridge.
+She worked in online music education as Head of Guitar at tonebase.co for over two years where she gained experience in production and curricular design, and spearheaded the development of curriculum for the international guitar education nonprofit Kithara Project where she worked as Operations and Program Director.

 Adrian Dunn is an accomplished singer, composer, and conductor.
 Mr. Dunn holds a Bachelor of Music and Master of Music degree in Voice from the Music Conservatory at Roosevelt University with additional musical studies in opera at the Sibelius Academy of Music in Finland.